yentheng0110/tp/docs/DeveloperGuide.md

 ![img.png](NewPatientSequenceDiagram_1.png)
 • This sequence diagram illustrates the initial phase of adding a new patient to the BookBob.
 When the Doctor inputs the "add" command with patient details, the system workflow begins :
-1. Initializes necessary components (Scanner, Records, FileHandler, CommandHandler).
-2. Processes the input command.
+1. Main receives doctor's "add" command and routes it through Parser to CommandHandler.
-3. Performs validation checks for required fields (Name, NRIC, Visit Date).
+2. CommandHandler performs validation checks and extracts mandatory fields (name, NRIC, visit date)
-4. Either returns an error message if validation fails, or proceeds to patient creation.
+3. System either returns an error message if validation fails, or proceeds to patient creation.

 <u>Part (2) Patient Creation and Data Storage</u> :
 ![img.png](NewPatientSequenceDiagram_2.png)
 This sequence diagram shows the process of creating and storing a new patient's record after successful validation.
 The system workflow :
-1. Creating necessary data structures (ArrayLists for diagnoses, medications, visits).
+1. Extracts all remaining patient information (phone number, home address, DOB, allergies, medical histories).
 2. Constructing a new Visit object with the provided data.
 3. Creating a new Patient object (with core information i.e. name, NRIC).
 4. Setting additional patient attributes (phone number, home address, DOB, allergies, medical histories).
-5. Storing the patient record and auto-saves the data.
+5. Adds patient to Records and auto-saves the data.

  ---
 ### c.
 Appointment Feature